 Not sure if you’ll pass?
 Try applying to a similar company first

-If Lyft rejects you, typically you have to wait 6 months or more to reapply.
-If you suspect that your background may hold you back from getting hired, you can prevent using your one chance to apply to Lyft by applying to a similar company that runs a similar background check.
-Both Postmates and Doordash run a similar background check, so if they hire you, Lyft probably will too.
-If they don’t, use it as a chance to get a copy of your record and work to expunge everything that you can.
+If you suspect that you may get rejected due to your background, it might be a good idea to apply to a similar company first to see whether you get accepted or not.
+Both Postmates and Doordash run a similar background check.
+If they accept you, Lyft probably will too.
+If they don’t, use it as a chance to get a copy of your record and work to clear any issues that you can.

 “My background check is taking forever.
 What should I do?”

-If it has been more than 7 days, start emailing Lyft support.
 Lyft will tell you if you passed or failed once the check is complete.
+If it has been more than 10 days, contact Lyft.
 Be persistent, but don’t spam Lyft’s system with too many emails.
 One email every few days should be enough.

-“I have a misdemeanor/felony on my record, but it’s almost been 7 years since it happened.
-What should I do?”
+“I have a misdemeanor or felony on my record, but it’s almost been 7 years since it happened.
+Do I qualify?”

 “I have been accused of a crime, but I haven’t been convicted yet.
 Does Lyft see pending charges?”